Unfortunately we do not accept new members for free, Now Registration cost 30€, if you are interesting Send Email to [email protected]

 RE: Which battery charger/power supply for coding and flashing?

 Great thread!
 Thanks for the info all.
-I used similar HP 1000w server PSU for car audio subwoofer amplifier testing It does work very nice.
+I used similar HP 1000w server PSU for car audio subwoofer amplifier testing smile It does work very nice.

 19-08-2022, 06:58 AM,